PeterNaydenov/walk/README.md

 # Walk (@peter.naydenov/walk)

 Creates an immutable copies of javascript data structures(objects, arrays or mixed).
-There is a fine control during the copy process by triggering a callback function on every object property as an option(key-callback).
+Executes callback functions on every object property(object-callback) and every primitive property(key-callback).
+Callbacks can modify result object during the walk process.
 Mask, filter or substitute values during the copy process.

 ## Key-callback
 Key-callback function of the `walk` could be used also as a deep '**forEach**' method no matter of the type of the object(object or array).